New neoclassical synthesis: Five principles

-More recently, Michael Woodford attempted to describe the new synthesis with five elements.
+In the late 2000s, Michael Woodford attempted to describe the new synthesis with five elements.

 First, he stated that there is now agreement on intertemporal general equilibrium foundations.
 These allow both short-run and long-run impacts of changes in the economy to be examined in a single framework and microeconomic and macroeconomic concerns are no longer separated.
 This element of the synthesis is partly a victory for the new classical, but it also includes the Keynesian desire for modeling short-run aggregate dynamics.

 Second, the modern synthesis recognizes the importance of using observed data, but economists now focus on models built out of theory instead of looking at more generic correlations.

 Third, the new synthesis addresses the Lucas critique and uses rational expectations.
 However, based on sticky prices and other rigidities, the synthesis does not embrace the complete neutrality of money proposed by earlier new classical economists.

 Fourth, the new synthesis accepts that shocks of varying types can cause economic output to fluctuate.
 This view goes beyond the monetarist view that monetary variables cause fluctuations and the Keynesian view that supply is stable while demand fluctuates.
 Older Keynesian models measured output gaps as the difference between measured output and an ever-growing trend of output capacity.
 Real business cycle theory did not consider the possibility of gaps and used changes in efficient output, caused by shocks to the economy, to explain fluctuations in output.
 Keynesians rejected this theory and argued that changes in efficient output were not large enough to explain wider swings in the economy.

 The new synthesis combines elements from both schools on this issue.
 In the new synthesis, output gaps exist, but they are the difference between actual output and efficient output.
 The use of efficient output recognizes that potential output does not grow continuously, but can move upward or downward in response to shocks.

 Fifth, it is accepted that central banks can control inflation through the use of monetary policy.
 This is partly a victory for monetarists, but new synthesis models also include an updated version of the Philips curve that draws from Keynesianism.